-33. How will the key elements of SRO be implemented?
+35. How will the key elements of SRO be implemented?

-- Industry implementation will leverage the existing Reference Obligation field: - o "Generic" Reference Obligation identifier used to indicate both applicability of Standard Reference Obligation and the Seniority Level - There will be two new reference identifiers for SRO: - XSSNRREFOBL0 for senior transactions - XSSUBREFOBL0 for subordinated transactions - Confirmation and other platform operating procedures will translate the generic reference data into the relevant legal text which signifies SRO applicability on a transaction. - Markit will maintain and publish the SRO List with each published SRO for the relevant Reference Entity and Seniority Level: - o SROs will be selected according to a set of pre-defined rules - o ISDA circulated draft SRO Rules on August 8 - Under the draft rules, SROs will be selected according to the following criteria: - Meet specified maturity, size and liquidity thresholds - Have the requisite seniority level - Are either deliverable, or not deliverable for the same reasons as an approved benchmark bond - If there are multiple potential SROs, the selection is made to minimize replacement frequency - The draft SRO rules also set out a process for replacement of maturing SROs
+- Industry implementation will leverage the existing Reference Obligation field: - o "Generic" Reference Obligation identifier used to indicate both applicability of Standard Reference Obligation and the Seniority Level - There will be two new reference identifiers for SRO: - XSSNRREFOBL0 for senior transactions - XSSUBREFOBL0 for subordinated transactions - Confirmation and other platform operating procedures will translate the generic reference data into the relevant legal text which signifies SRO applicability on a transaction. - Markit will maintain and publish the SRO List with each published SRO for the relevant Reference Entity and Seniority Level: - o SROs will be selected according to a set of pre-defined rules - o The SRO Rules were published September 16 - Under the rules, SROs are selected according to the following criteria: - Meet specified maturity, size and liquidity thresholds - Have the requisite seniority level - Are either deliverable, or not deliverable for the same reasons as an approved benchmark bond

+- If there are multiple potential SROs, the selection is made to minimize replacement frequency - The draft SRO rules also set out a process for replacement of maturing SROs

-34. When is the expected UAT period?
+36. When is the UAT period?